smpetersgithub/AdvancedSQLPuzzles/Microsoft Azure/Databricks Spark Hive Demo/readme.md

-# Suppliers and Parts Hive Demo
+# Databricks Spark Hive Demo

 #### In this directory you will find the following:
 ----